fangq/mcxcl/README.md

 The details of MCX-CL can be found in the below paper

-[Yu2018] Leiming Yu, Fanny Nina-Paravecino, David Kaeli, and Qianqian Fang, \
-"Scalable and massively parallel Monte Carlo photon transport simulations \
-for heterogeneous computing platforms," J. Biomed.
+>	[Yu2018] Leiming Yu, Fanny Nina-Paravecino, David Kaeli, and Qianqian Fang, "Scalable and massively parallel Monte Carlo photon transport simulations for heterogeneous computing platforms," J. Biomed.
 Optics, 23(1), 010504 (2018) .

 A short summary of the main features includes:

-*.
-3D heterogeneous media represented by voxelated array *. support over a dozen source forms, including wide-field and pattern illuminations *. boundary reflection support
+* 3D heterogeneous media represented by voxelated array
+* support over a dozen source forms, including wide-field and pattern illuminations
+* boundary reflection support
-*. time-resolved photon transport simulations
+* time-resolved photon transport simulations
-*. saving photon partial path lengths and trajectories *. optimized random number generators
+* saving photon partial path lengths and trajectories
+* optimized random number generators
-*. build-in flux/fluence normalization to output Green's functions *. user adjustable voxel resolution
+* build-in flux/fluence normalization to output Green's functions
+* user adjustable voxel resolution
-*. improved accuracy with atomic operations
+* improved accuracy with atomic operations
-*. cross-platform graphical user interface
+* cross-platform graphical user interface
-*. native Matlab/Octave support for high usability
+* native Matlab/Octave support for high usability
-*. flexible JSON interface for future extensions
+* flexible JSON interface for future extensions
-*. multi-GPU support
+* multi-GPU support

 MCX-CL can be used on Windows, Linux and Mac OS.
 Multiple user interfaces are provided, including

-- command line mode: mcxcl can be executed in the command line, best suited \
-  for batch data processing
+- **Command line mode:** mcxcl can be executed in the command line, best suited for batch data processing
-- graphical user interface with MCXStudio: MCXStudio is a unified GUI program \
-  for MCX, MCX-CL and MMC.
-One can intuitively set all parameters, including \
-  GPU settings, MC settings and domain design, in the cross-platform interface
+- **Graphical User Interface with MCXStudio:** MCXStudio is a unified GUI program for MCX, MCX-CL and MMC.
+One can intuitively set all parameters, including GPU settings, MC settings and domain design, in the cross-platform interface
-- calling inside MATLAB/Octave: mcxlabcl is a mex function, one can call it \
-  inside MATLAB or GNU Octave to get all functionalities as the command line \
+- **Calling inside MATLAB/Octave:** mcxlabcl is a mex function, one can call it inside MATLAB or GNU Octave to get all functionalities as the command line version.
-  version.

 If a user is familiar with MATLAB/Octave, it is highly recommended to use MCXCL in MATLAB/Octave to ease data visualization.
 If one prefers a